stnxo2023/Stealth-Requests/README.md

 `markdown()` has two optional parameters:

 1. `content_xpath` An XPath expression, in the form of a string, which can be used to narrow down what text is converted to Markdown.
 This can be useful if you don't want the header and footer of a webpage to be turned into Markdown.
-2. `ignore_links` A boolean value that tells Html2Text whether to include links in the Markdown output.
+2. `ignore_links` A boolean value that tells `Html2Text` whether to include links in the Markdown output.

 ### Using Proxies

-Stealth-Requests supports proxy usage through a `proxies` dictionary, similar to the standard requests package.
+Stealth-Requests supports proxy usage through a `proxies` dictionary argument, similar to the standard requests package.

-You can pass both http and https proxy URLs when making a request:
+You can pass both HTTP and HTTPS proxy URLs when making a request:

 ```python
 import stealth_requests as requests